Wayfinding: Indoor wayfinding

-Indoor wayfinding in public buildings such as hospitals is commonly aided by kiosks, indoor maps, and building directories.
-Indoor wayfinding is equally important in office buildings.
+Wayfinding is important in a variety of architectural spaces including airports, hospitals, museums, universities and office buildings.

 Such spaces that involve areas outside the normal vocabulary of visitors show the need for a common set of language-independent symbols.
+The International Organization for Standardization (ISO) has developed a standardized set of graphic symbols for use in the public space, which may help in some contexts.

 Offering indoor maps for handheld mobile devices is becoming common, as are digital information kiosk systems.

-Other frequent wayfinding aids are the use of color coding and signage clustering—used to order the information into a hierarchy and prevent the issue of information overload.
+Other frequent wayfinding aids are the use of color coding and signage clustering—used to create a visual hierarchy of information and prevent cognitive overload.

 A number of recent airport terminals include ceiling designs and flooring patterns that encourage passengers to move along the required directional flow.

 The Americans with Disabilities Act of 1990 (ADA) represented a milestone in helping to make spaces universally accessible and improving wayfinding for users.

-Signage

-Signage is the most visual part of wayfinding.
-A good wayfinding system needs well designed signage, but it also has to be well placed and to match the user’s language.

-There are four types of signs most commonly used which help navigate users and give them appropriate information.
-They are: